alliecaton/jf-takehome/README.md

 ## Jetfuel Take Home Test

 Mobile-formatted influencer social media application created with React.
 Mockup and assets created in Figma.
+Time capped at 3 hours.

 To run application: